David Hartman (TV personality)

 David Downs Hartman (born May 19, 1935) is an American journalist and media host who began his media career as an actor.
 He currently anchors and hosts documentary programs on History and PBS.
 Hartman is best known as the first host of ABC's Good Morning America, from 1975 to 1987.
 As an actor, he starred in the 1970s as a young resident, Dr. Paul Hunter, on The Bold Ones: The New Doctors and as a teacher in the series Lucas Tanner.
 He acted in the 1973 TV movie remake of Miracle on 34th Street.

 Early life

 Hartman was born in Pawtucket, Rhode Island, the son of Fannie Rodman (Downs) and Cyril Baldwin Hartman.
-He is of part German descent.
-Hartman attended Mount Hermon School (now Northfield Mount Hermon) and was geared toward professional baseball in high school.
-However, he turned down a baseball scholarship to attend Duke University, where he majored in economics and became a member of the Sigma Chi fraternity and Alpha Kappa Psi business fraternity.
-After college, he served three years of active duty as an officer in the U.S. Air Force, Strategic Air Command.
-He was a supply officer at Dow AFB in Bangor, Maine, and acted in local musicals there, including Oklahoma!, in the role of Curly.
-David spent the summer of 1960 at the Surflight Summer Theatre in Beach Haven, New Jersey, and had lead roles in Mister Roberts, South Pacific, and Kismet.

 Acting career (1964–1975)

-Hartman appeared in two Broadway shows; the original Hello, Dolly! in 1964, and The Yearling (1965).
-After working in films such as the Doris Day comedyThe Ballad of Josie (1967), Nobody's Perfect (1968), and Did You Hear the One About the Traveling Saleslady?
+Hartman appeared in two Broadway shows: the original Hello, Dolly! in 1964, and The Yearling (1965).
+After working in films such as the Doris Day comedy The Ballad of Josie (1967), Nobody's Perfect (1968), and Did You Hear the One About the Traveling Saleslady?
 (1968) with Phyllis Diller, he refocused on television.
 He appeared in The Virginian in 1969 and won attention as a dedicated doctor on The Bold Ones: The New Doctors, earning a nomination for a Golden Globe award.
 Hartman played a lead role alongside Hal Linden in the industrial musical Diesel Dazzle (1966).

-Hartman also appeared as the character David Sutton in more than two dozen episodes of the television series The Virginian and guest-starred on several other popular TV series such as Marcus Welby, M.D.; The Name of the Game; Ironside; and The Carol Burnett Show.
-In 1970, Hartman appeared in the made-for-TV pilot film for San Francisco International as an embittered pilot whose wife was held hostage by criminals.
-In 1973 he starred in Miracle on 34th Street, a TV remake of the holiday classic, along with Jane Alexander and Sebastian Cabot.
-The next year he starred in the Disney movie The Island at the Top of the World as an archaeology professor.

-On the 1974-75 NBC series Lucas Tanner, Hartman played a retired baseball player turned unconventional high-school teacher.
-The cancellation of this series marked the end of his acting career.